0x5a4/loqui/doc/Rooms.md

 ## Creating Doors
 Since doors are such a common thing, and are rather tedious to create using the normal Interactable-Syntax, they have a special shortcut!

+They automatically move the player to the room whose name is the id of the door.

 ```toml
 # Note: values within "<>" brackets need to be replaced with something